-Business valuation for retail and clothing stores, Perth, Western Australia
+Business valuation for retail and clothing stores across Australia

-This article covers the traditional Perth and Western Australian retailers who sell from one or more physical stores and may also have an online facility.
+This article covers the traditional Australian retailers who sell from one or more physical stores and may also have an online facility.
 It excludes department stores and online only retailers.

 Clothing retailing remains a large industry in Australia with total 2014/15 revenue estimated at 13.1 billion dollars.
 There has been a decreasing overall revenue of 0.6% per annum over the past five years due to a mixture of the continuing fallout from the GFC, nervous consumer spending and higher rents.
 The higher Australian dollar (prior to the last year) meant that on one hand a lower cost of purchasing stock from overseas but on the other hand more competition via overseas online retailers.

 The industry covers the following main product categories:

 Women’s clothing, men’s clothing, accessories, girl’s clothing, boy’s clothing and infant’s clothing.

 The main players in the industry are chain stores including:

 - Premier Investments (Just Jeans, Smiggle, Portmans etc) 6.3%

 - Specialty Fashion Group (Katies, Autograph, Rivers etc) 4.9%

 - ARJ Group Holdings (Sussans, Sportsgirl, Suzanne Grae) 4.0%